5 Ways to Manage Your Mental Health During Exams

 Why is Mental Health Important During My Exams?

-Research has shown that mental health can negatively impact your mindset during exams, causing you to lose focus, become more forgetful, and ultimately, fail your examination.
+According to the South African Depression and Anxiety Group (Sadag), mental health can negatively impact your mindset during exams, causing you to lose focus, become more forgetful, and ultimately, fail your examination.

 The biggest contributor to bad mental health during exams is something known as exam stress.
 This is a kind of stress that is directly linked to examinations and can lead to thoughts or feelings of anxiety or depression, lack of sleep, exhaustion and loss of control.